GuanceCloud/guance-docs/docs/en/datakit/apis.md

 redis,tag1=a,tag2=b,filename=c.log f1=1i,f2=1.2,f3="abc",message="more-log-data",status="error" 1620723870000000000
 ```

-- The measurement name in the line protocol ( `nginx/mysql/redis`here) is stored as the `source` field of the log.
+- The metric set name in the line protocol ( `nginx/mysql/redis`here) is stored as the `source` field of the log.
 - The original log data is stored in the `message` field.

 ### Metric Data Example {#api-metric-example}